 Remember that you’ll have to carry a heavy backpack full of supplies and hiking gear for long distances on uneven terrain.
 The weight can eventually put a strain on your muscles and joints, and throw you off-balance, especially when fording rivers.

-To endure the rigours of a hike, do some simple exercises in the weeks leading up to your first trip.
+To endure the rigors of a hike, do some simple exercises in the weeks leading up to your first trip.
 Climb stairs instead of taking an elevator, do some light weight training in a gym or go for long walks.
 When the big day comes, you will be grateful for these exercises, believe me.

 2) Test Your Gear

 As this will be your first hiking trip, your hiking gear will probably either be new or borrowed.
 In short, you have not tested it, and untested gear has no place in the wilderness.
 You might discover when it is too late that your tent leaks, your flashlight does not work, or your camping stove is low on fuel.